leanix/leanix-k8s-connector/README.md

 ### 3.0.0 to 4.0.0
 - Converted to a self-start connector of Integration Hub.
 Data source must be configured in the workspace before setting up the connector.
 - New **mandatory** flag is introduced to work with Integration hub data source - `integrationApi.datasourceName`
-- LDIF is still uploaded to choosen backend including the Integration Hub to trigger Integration API automatically.
+- LDIF is still uploaded to choosen backend including the Integration Hub to trigger Integration IrisApi automatically.
 Hence `integrationApi.enabled` flag is removed
 - All the flags which are required when `integrationapi.enabled` is true should be passed such as `integrationApi.fqdn`, `integrationApi.secretName`
-- Integration API connector is automatically provisioned to the workspace.
+- Integration IrisApi connector is automatically provisioned to the workspace.
 Dependency on cloud-beta is removed by introducing custom fields - `resolveStrategy`, `resolveLabel`
-- Integration API connector type is changed to `leanix-mi-connector` and connector id to `leanix-k8s-connector` hence the connector version is changed to `1.0.0`.
+- Integration IrisApi connector type is changed to `leanix-mi-connector` and connector id to `leanix-k8s-connector` hence the connector version is changed to `1.0.0`.
 The default value is also changed to `1.0.0` from `1.1.1`
 - `schedule.integrationApi` flag is removed and there is a single `schedule.standard`
 - Lowest possible value for `schedule.standard` is every hour